-The College's General Education program, required of all students, aims to foster intellectual breadth, critical thinking, and acquisition of the fundamental skills and habits of mind conducive to lifelong inquiry, engaged citizenship, and personal growth.
+The College's General Education program, required of all students who entered prior to Fall 2016, aims to foster intellectual breadth, critical thinking, and acquisition of the fundamental skills and habits of mind conducive to lifelong inquiry, engaged citizenship, and personal growth.
+Beginning with students matriculating in Fall 2016, the College’s General Education model with be replaced with the Connections program.

-All first-year students must enroll in a freshman seminar in their fall semester.
-Freshman seminars are limited to 16 students with a focus on close student-faculty interaction, lively exchange of views, and instruction in writing and critical reading and analysis.
-Dozens of freshman seminars in a wide array of topics are offered each year.
+All first-year students must enroll in a first-year seminar in their fall semester.
+First-year seminars are limited to 16 students with a focus on close student-faculty interaction, lively exchange of views, and instruction in writing and critical reading and analysis.
+Dozens of first-year seminars in a wide array of topics are offered each year.

 Students are required to complete a series of at least seven courses designed to ensure broad engagement with the range of disciplines that constitute the liberal arts.
 These courses introduce students to the orienting questions, conceptual frameworks, and methods of inquiry and expression of the natural and social sciences, humanities, and arts.